marnanel/kepi/README.md

 django-kepi
 ===========

-This is a Django library for ActivitySub.
+This is a Django library for ActivityPub.
 It's still at an early stage, and you shouldn't particularly expect anything to work properly.
 Its primary purpose is as part of the un_chapeau Mastodon server.